ethereum/pm/All Core Devs Meetings/meeting 94.md

 **Vitalik** - I mean, I'd definitely be happy to like I would personally definitely be OK with that and then well, the thing that we want to keep in mind also in the long run is that in the long run, we would probably wants to move toward a regime where contract contract code has either a much larger limit or no limit because we have code virtualization and we will be charging for a chunk.
 So and and in that context, like basically having your code be in one contract versus having your code being split among a bunch of a bunch of different addresses would be it would be almost equivalent potentially.
 But I would definitely see in terms a personal with a slight increase in the max contract size, especially if it helps alleviate the effects to developers.

-**Hudson** - Ok, Barton, did you have something?
+**Hudson** - Ok, Martin, did you have something?
 I think you're muted, Martin, if you're talking.

 **Martin** - Oh, yeah, I didn't know it was my time, so I just I mean, this proposed change, I'm all for it and it's technically very simple.
 And I guess the big problem is that this is something the community knows.
 It is going to break stuff up.
 1884 broke some stuff.
 Most of it could be fixed.
 If we bump it from 800 to 2000, some things will be irrevocably broken.
 Yes, it's kind of like we have to just decide, yes, this is worth it for the future of Ethereum.
 And I think.
 You know, um I just want to get your thoughts on that.
 I think it's worth it, but still,

 **Vitalik** - In terms of the classes of things that would break like the mean, the biggest one is like twenty three hundred gas calls that are that do a storage look up, followed by a log, right.
-Do we know, like they also knew of a [?]?
+Do we know, like they also knew of Martin?

 ***Martin** - I would say so, but one and also law at things which are linked to the security considerations for the it for 1884.
 Uh.
 Yeah, it's a little of storage fuck ups and then there's about twenty three hundred gas.